morassman/atom-commander/README.md

 - Go
   - Root : Go to the root folder in the focused pane.
   - Home : Go to your user folder in the focused pane.
+  - Editor : Go to the file that is active in the editor.
 - View
   - Mirror : Show the same folder in the other pane as the focused one.
   - Swap : Swap the two folders.